Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 7. For the other mirrored rack section:

-   * Fully secure the **two M6 screws** at the extrusion end.
+   * Fully secure the **two (2) M6-14mm screws** at the extrusion end.
-   * Insert the T-nut and fasten using **one M6 × 8 mm button head screw**.
+   * Insert the T-nut and fasten using **one (1) M6-8mm button head screw**.

-Before continuing, make sure the tool rack sensor is secured onto the rack section, in the correct position and orientation, as shown in the picture below:
+8. Before continuing, make sure the tool rack sensor is secured onto the rack section, in the correct position and orientation, as shown in the picture below:
 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 5.15.52 PM.png>)

 ## Backbone Assembly